manticoresoftware/manticoresearch/manual/Extensions/FEDERATED.md

 One **very important** note that it is **much** more efficient to allow Manticore to perform sorting, filtering and slicing the result set than to raise max matches count and use WHERE, ORDER BY and LIMIT clauses on MySQL side.
 This is for two reasons.
 First, Manticore does a number of optimizations and performs better than MySQL on these tasks.
 Second, less data would need to be packed by searchd, transferred and unpacked between Manticore and MySQL.

 <!-- example federated join -->
 JOINs can be performed between FEDERATED table and other MySQL tables.
-This can be used to retrieve information that is not stored in the Manticore index.
+This can be used to retrieve information that is not stored in a Manticore table.

 <!-- intro -->